yuhangwang/ninjag-python/README.md

 The input configuration can span multiple `yaml` files,
 but the combined content must have three required sections:
-* const: a dictionary of `ninja` constant definitions
+* const: a list of dictionaries of `ninja` constant definitions
 * rules: a dictionary of `ninja` rules definitions
 * tasks: a list of dictionaries of `ninja` build tasks.
   - rule: which `ninja` rule to apply for this task